 - Display Not Tested as Incorrect (default)

 2. By default the report will be sorted by the least known question and will display the Not Tested Items as Incorrect.
 Below is a sample report using the default options.
 The green bar is the total number of students that answered the question correctly.
 The gray bar is the total number of students that answered incorrectly or were not tested.
-On the left side of the screen, the students are grouped by their answer:
+Click on any bar in the graph to display the students on the left grouped by their answer:

 3. By unchecking the box next to "Display Not Tested as Incorrect", the Incorrect and Not Tested answers will be separated on the bar graph.
 The green bar is the total number of students that answered the question correctly.
-The pink bar is the total number of students that answered incorrectly and the gray bar are the students that were not tested on that question.
+The blue bar is the total number of students that answered incorrectly.
+The gray bar are the students that were not tested on that question.
 The groupings on the left side remain the same:

 4. Details of this report can be downloaded to Excel for another way to analyze the data.
 Select the Subject Tab and Test by using the drop down arrows at the top, click Download and choose to export as PDF or Excel: